-Arizona Coyotes: Filip Zadina, LW, Halifax Mooseheads (QMJHL)
+New Jersey Devils: Filip Zadina, LW, Halifax Mooseheads (QMJHL)

-New Jersey Devils: Jared McIsaac, D, Halifax Mooseheads (QMJHL)
+Philadelphia Flyers: Jared McIsaac, D, Halifax Mooseheads (QMJHL)

 - The 6-2 209 lb Jared McIsaac was drafted second overall by the Halifax Mooseheads in the 2016 QMJHL Draft after Halifax traded up to get him.
 The slap shot power, wrist shot power, passing, defensive awareness, checking, ability to play quarterback on the power play, penalty killing, and ability to block shots is all there on tape.
 McIsaac has such a powerful shot that he could break a glass wall or a brick wall simply by shooting the puck.

 - Shooting accuracy with his slap shot accuracy and wrist shot accuracy is something McIsaac needs to correct this season.
 He also needs to be more alert on plays.
 His offensive awareness and hockey IQ need to get better.
 Sometimes he won't recognize a guy coming his way to cause a take away on tape.
 That's why McIsaac was the Mooseheads' #4 defender playing a complimentary role on the second line.
 When you draft a defender in the top 5 you want someone who has line 1 potential down the road.
 Philadelphia is a team with the luxury to develop McIsaac as long as they want.